GitaAyu06/PAYUNGi-Station/README.md

 if you doesnt have any AVD yet, click on **Create Virtual Device**

-Then choose the hardware spesification that want to be virtualized, Recommended to use large screen phones (Trend)
+Then choose the hardware spesification that want to be virtualized, Recommended to use Tablet for the User Application

 ![Choose Hardware](https://github.com/bayusatria71/PAYUNGi/blob/master/Images/Hardware.PNG)